BrunoCestari/JobDataPipeline/README.md

   - Years of Experience
   - URL (link to the online job posting on Google's website )

 The framework for this project is heavily based on [ABZ-Aaron's Reddit-API-Pipeline](https://github.com/ABZ-Aaron/Reddit-API-Pipeline) repository.
-I'm grateful for his work and it was the best resource I came across to start interacting with data engineering tools."
+I'm grateful for his work and it was the best resource I came across to start interacting with data engineering tools.

 ## Architeture
 <img src = "https://github.com/bccestari/JobDataPipeline/blob/main/images/Diagram.png" width = 75% height = 75%>